agcheyne/helpDocs/softlink.md

 ## Creating Soft Links
-You can create a soft link using the ln command with the -s option. ln by default is a hard klink
+You can create a soft link using the ln command with the -s option. ln by default is a hard link This works for files and directories.

 The syntax is:
 >ln -s /path/to/original/file.txt /path/to/shortcut/link_name